Darthnerda/np-star-gen/README.md

 A: Not really.
 It takes my full brain power to deal with strict purity and monads.
 I burned two free days doing this -> There was very little bang for this buck.

 Q: No reason at all?
 A: Perhaps terseness and a delicious code smell, plus a few guarantees like exhaustion of edge cases and making it very difficult to produce garbage data or runtime crashes.
 But since this project is only doing a tiny amount of actual work, most of those guarantees are of negligible value.
 I could have done it in 25% of the time with 75% of the same guarantees by just doing it in Typescript.
+I did it because I like SUFFERING!